belse-de/micro-bit-move-collection/workshop/girlsday aufgaben-eng.md

 ---

-# 5. Input - Light Sensor -> NeoPixel
+# 5. Input - Light Sensor
 ## Task:
 Extend the previous program so that instead of buttons, the robot's light sensors are used.
 Try to replace "button (A) is clicked", "button (B) is clicked", and "button (A + B) is clicked" with appropriate blocks using l_sensor and r_sensor.